marcov/tech-notes/docs/Linux/dns.md

 # DNS Tools

-## getent: low-level host name resolution tool (nslookup alternative)
+## getent: low-level host name resolution tool

 >
 > NOTE: getent can do much more: displays entries from databases, configured in